HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/index.md

 -   **[Customizing error messages for Web Content Viewers](wcm_config_wcmviewer_customerror.md)**
 If an error occurs during rendering, the Web Content Viewer shows an error screen.
 You can customize the default error screen, and you can create your own custom JSP file that is used to display error messages.
 -   **[Friendly URLs and Web Content Viewers](../customizing_content/friendlyurl_wcmviewer/index.md)**
-Friendly URLs provide a way for you to define a custom address for a portal page that is easy to remember and share.
+Friendly URLs provide a way for you to define a custom address for a DX page that is easy to remember and share.
 The Web Content Viewer expands on friendly URL support so you can specify extra path information in the friendly URL.
 -   **[Setting up a web content fallback page](mp_wcm_fallback.md)**
 Set up a web content fallback page to be used when a web content viewer cannot determine which page to use to display a content item.
 The fallback page can also be used when users do not have sufficient privileges to view the page originally associated with the content item.
 -   **[Enabling page-based access control for web content pages](mp_wcm_pageaccess.md)**